maxhodak/notes/README.md

 # Notes

+A highly hackable system for keeping notes that includes a lightweight command line-based task tracker and some advanced features like an Ethereum blockchain notary and git integration, all of which is encrypted by default and kept on your own file system.
+Notes uses whatever editor and pager you use normally, like vim or Atom and more or less.

+Notes exists because the text flow I use for development works just as good for non-code as it does for code, which is to say, much better than a WYSIWYG editor; being able to easily extend and integrate my note management tooling with other stuff has been super useful over the years; and Evernote is eventually going to get hacked.

+## Basic Use

 A note is just a text file identified by a name.
 To create a new note,

     $ notes new mynote